the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [6.0.0-RBE-Beta2.3] 2022-XX-XX =

+* Enhancement - Adds a compatibility layer to work with the new Recurrence Backend Engine in TEC/ECP.

 = [5.3.1] 2022-03-15 =

 * Fix - Fixed a warning message when creating an event via Community Events.
 [CT-51]